The Dilution Genes

 The body color is diluted to a sandy color, but the points remain dark.
 This mustang shows another typical characteristic of duns---the light colored hairs on top of the mane and at the dock of the tail.

-Black Dun: Black + Dun
+Black (or Brown) Dun: Black (or Brown) + Dun

 This is silver dapple on black.
 Note the diluted mane and tail.
 Some silver dapple blacks fade with sun exposure to a dappled chocolate or even greyish-brown shade.
 The latter is very common in Shetland Ponies.

-This is Amaretto Blu, a silver dapple bay Morab.
+This is Amaretto Blu, a darker silver dapple bay Morab.
 The manes and tails of silver dapple horses often darken as they age, but they generally do retain flaxen tips.
 (Bred, owned, and photographed by Tamar's Ventures.)

 Champagne: The champagne gene is a simple dominant dilution gene, much like dun.
 In other words, if a horse carries the champagne gene, he will be champagne in color.
-Champagne combined with chestnut is called "gold," with bay is "amber," and with black is "classic."
+Champagne combined with chestnut is called "gold," with bay is "amber," with brown is "sable," and with black is "classic."
 Sometimes, champagne is combined with the cream gene as well, producing a color known as "ivory."
 It is known to act in conjunction with other dilution genes (i.e. dun), but those colors have yet to be named.
-Champagne horses are usually born with bright pink skin that becomes mottled as they age.
+Champagne horses are usually born with bright pink skin that becomes freckled as they age.
 They are also born with blue eyes that change to a hazel shade as they get older.
 The champagne gene is found most often in Tennessee Walking Horses, Missouri Foxtrotters, American Saddlebreds, and Quarter Horses.
 The best resource for more information and pictures of champagne horses is the Champagne Horse Association.

 Gold Champagne: Chestnut + Champagne